Our research on the most common blindspots and signs of employee disengagement.

 Now, that perception may still very well be the truth.
 Your employees often do have a whole lot on their plates.

-But they still hunger to grow, learn, and further their own abilities in ways that we as CEOs might not always be aware of.
+But they still hunger to grow, learn, and further their own abilities in ways that we as leaders might not always be aware of.
 This might be a management role they’ve always wanted to take on, or perhaps a new skill that they’ve been wanting to develop.

 Employees have untapped potential that you could be helping to encourage… if only you knew about it.